abcnews/north-korea-missile-map/README.md

 A standalone working model of the globe interactive can be found [on Glitch here](https://glitch.com/~/nk).

+(Note: a lot of original code has now been extracted [into its own component](https://github.com/abcnews/react-globe).

 ## Authors

 - Joshua Byrd ([phocks@gmail.com](mailto:phocks@gmail.com))